UTK7994/learning-notes/books/designing-data-intensive-applications.md

 A program on a single computer either works or it doesn't.
 There is no reason why software should be flaky (non deterministic).

 In a distributed systems we have no choice but to confront the messy reality of the physical world.
 There will be parts that are broken in an unpredictable way, while others work.
 Partial failures are _nondeterministic_.
 Things will unpredicably fail.
+Network is major cause of unreliability.

 We need to accept the possibility of partial failure and build fault-tolerant mechanism into the software. **We need to build a reliable system from unreliable components.**